Brand Identity Essentials

 Remember that any user or customer implicitly asks themselves: Where am I in my journey?
 What clues help me stay on track?
 What will I have achieved?

-- You can view CX as a sequence of interactions mapped on a timeline.
+- View the customer experience as a sequence of interactions mapped on a timeline.
 Timelines are often cycles, with each end as the next beginning.

 - Each experience is an opportunity to move a user or customer forward.
 Consider the performance of each interaction.